phoenixframework/phoenix/guides/howto/file_uploads.md

 > For more information about LiveView file uploads, including direct-to-cloud external uploads on
 > the client, refer to the [LiveView Uploads guide](https://hexdocs.pm/phoenix_live_view/uploads.html).

 Plug provides a `Plug.Upload` struct to hold the data from the `file` input.
-A `Plug.Upload` struct will automatically appear in our request parameters if a user has selected a file when they submit the form.
+A `Plug.Upload` struct will automatically appear in your request parameters if a user has selected a file when they submit the form.

 In this guide you will do the following:

-  * Configure a form as a multipart form
+  * Configure a multipart form

   * Add a file input element to the form

-  * Test your form params
+  * Verify your upload params

   * Copy the uploaded file to a permanent location